QCD corrections to the Golden decay channel of the Higgs boson: UV renormalization and the complex-mass scheme

 {The diagrams for the process under consideration involve unstable $Z$-bosons in the propagators.
-Therefore, one needs to introduce the finite $Z$-width in the propagators to ensure the stability of perturbative calculation at the $Z$-pole.} However, this incorporation of the finite $Z$-width can lead to several problems, such as the violation of gauge invariance due to the mixing of different perturbative orders~\citep{Grunewald:2000ju}.
-These problems are tackled via the adoption of the ``Complex Mass Scheme (CMS)"~\citep{Denner:1999gp,Denner:2005es,Denner:2005fg,DENNER200622}.
-In this scheme, we analytically continue the masses of weak gauge bosons to the complex plane; therefore, it is just a generalization of the on-shell scheme.
-Hence, we declare the $Z$-mass as a complex quantity and change the other parameters and counterterms accordingly to perform the whole calculation consistently.
-There is no need to introduce the finite width for the top-quark running in the loop as Higgs mass is taken to be 125 GeV which is below the $t\bar{t}$ threshold.
+Therefore, one needs to introduce the finite $Z$-width in the propagators to ensure the stability of the perturbative calculation at the $Z$-pole.} However, this incorporation of the finite $Z$-width can lead to several problems, such as the violation of gauge invariance due to the mixing of different perturbative orders~\cite{Grunewald:2000ju}.
+These problems are tackled via the adoption of the ``complex-mass scheme" (CMS)~\cite{Denner:1999gp,Denner:2005es,Denner:2005fg,DENNER200622}. {{In this scheme, we analytically continue the masses of the weak gauge bosons to the complex plane as $M_V^2 \to \; M_V^2 - i M_V {\rm{\Gamma_V}}$, where, $V=W,Z$ and ${\rm{\Gamma_V}}$ is the corresponding {constant} decay width.
+This scheme also makes the weak mixing angle complex as $\cos^2\theta_W= (M_W^2 - i M_W{\rm{\Gamma_W}})/ (M_Z^2 - i M_Z {\rm{\Gamma_Z}}$).}} Therefore, the CMS scheme is just a generalization of the on-shell scheme with complex renormalization constants.
+There is no need to introduce a finite width for the top quark running in the loop, as the Higgs mass is taken to be 125 GeV, which is below the $t\bar{t}$ threshold.

-After combining the CT amplitude with the UV divergent amplitude in the complex mass scheme, we get the finite results for amplitudes of $HV_1 V_2$ vertex and self-energy corrections.
+After combining the CT amplitude with the UV divergent amplitude in the complex mass scheme, we get the finite results for the amplitudes of the $HV_1 V_2$ vertex and the self-energy corrections.